apache/mxnet/example/model-parallel/matrix_factorization/README.md

 Model Parallel Matrix Factorization
 ===================================

-The example walks you through a matrix factorization algorithm for recommendations and also demonstrates the basic usage of `group2ctxs` in `Module`, which allows one part of the model to be trained on cpu and the other on gpu.
+This example walks you through a matrix factorization algorithm for recommendations and also demonstrates the basic usage of `group2ctxs` in `Module`, which allows one part of the model to be trained on cpu and the other on gpu.
 So, it is necessary to have GPUs available on the machine to run this example.